I’m the author of a debut novel set in Belfast and the Isle of Harris, in the early 70s.

 Back then it was hard not to take a side.
 You’d invariably end up sticking with your own kind (Catholics got together with Catholics; Protestants with Protestants).
 It was an unwritten rule.
 The young peace campaigner in my book breaks the rules, and by doing so, finds herself pitted against a younger sister with paramilitary links and a very different vision of how to solve the conflict.

 I was thrilled to have my first book, Soldier Doll, longlisted for the Mslexia Women’s Novel Competition 2017.
 This encouraged me to forge on and begin polishing the manuscript, following a full editorial review.
-Next step is to find an agent and have it published.
-Surely there can't be too many other writers trying to secure a similar deal?
-Oh, wait a minute.
-Apparently there are.